aznoqmous/custom-fields/README.md

-# Custom Fields
+# CustomFields

-Custom fields provide wrappers for html form elements so you can then style them using classic CSS.
+`CustomFields` provide wrappers for html form elements so you can then style them using classic CSS.

+- provide event triggering on wrapped elements so you can style any element without breaking anything.

+- comes with a mutation observer so every dynamically generated field is automatically wrapped.

+- basic style you can easily overwrite

 ## Available elements :
 - `<input type="number">`
 - `<select>`

 ## How to use
+`npm install aznoqmous/custom-fields`

 ```js

 import CustomFields from 'custom-fields'